Buddhist architecture: Early development in India

+A characteristic new development at Buddhist religious sites was the stupa.
+The initial function of a stupa was the veneration and safe-guarding of the relics of Gautama Buddha.
+The earliest archaeologically known example of a stupa is the Relic Stupa of Vaishali located in Bihar, India.
+In accordance with changes in religious practice, stupas were gradually incorporated into chaitya-grihas (prayer halls).
+These are exemplified by the complexes of the Ajanta Caves and the Ellora Caves.
+The Mahabodhi Temple at Bodh Gaya in Bihar, India is another well-known example.

 One of the earliest Buddhist sites still in existence is at Sanchi, India, and this is centred on a stupa said to have been built by King Ashoka (273–236 BCE).
 The original simple structure is encased in a later, more decorative one, and over two centuries the whole site was elaborated upon.
 The four cardinal points are marked by elaborate stone gateways.

 As with Buddhist art, architecture followed the spread of Buddhism throughout south and east Asia and it was the early Indian models that served as a first reference point, even though Buddhism virtually disappeared from India itself in the 10th century.

 Decoration of Buddhist sites became steadily more elaborate through the last two centuries BCE, with the introduction of tablets and friezes, including human figures, particularly on stupas.
 However, the Buddha was not represented in human form until the 1st century CE.
 Instead, aniconic symbols were used.
 This is treated in more detail in Buddhist art, Aniconic phase.
 It influenced the development of temples, which eventually became a backdrop for Buddha images in most cases.

 As Buddhism spread, Buddhist architecture diverged in style, reflecting the similar trends in Buddhist art.
 Building form was also influenced to some extent by the different forms of Buddhism in the northern countries, practising Mahayana Buddhism in the main and in the south where Theravada Buddhism prevailed.